SAN ANTONIO ASSIGNS DEJOUNTE MURRAY TO AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO ASSIGNS DEJOUNTE MURRAY TO AUSTIN SPURS

+In his most recent outing with Austin, Murray posted a team-high 25 points to go along with 8 rebounds, 4 assists and 3 steals in 31 minutes vs. Rio Grande Valley on Jan.
+6. In 12 total games with San Antonio’s D-League affiliate, Murray has averaged 16.6 points, 7.4 rebounds, 6.7 assists and 2.08 steals in 34.0 minutes.

-In 11 games with Austin, Murray is averaging 15.8 points, 7.4 rebounds, 6.8 assists and 2.00 steals in 34.2 minutes.
-The rookie guard has appeared in 18 games for San Antonio with two starts, averaging 2.4 points in 5.6 minutes.
+The rookie guard has appeared in 19 games for San Antonio, averaging 2.3 points in 5.5 minutes.

-Murray will be available for Austin tonight when they visit the Rio Grande Valley Vipers at State Farm Arena in Hidalgo, TX.
-Tonight’s Spurs-Vipers game will be broadcast live at 7 p.m. on FOX Sports Southwest.
+Murray will be available to play for the Austin Spurs today when they host the Santa Cruz Warriors at the H-E-B Center at Cedar Park at 3:00 p.m.
+CST.
+The game can be seen live on FOX Sports Southwest.